aigzhep/jquery-slidable/README.md

 Configuration
 -------------

-jCarousel accepts a list of options to control the behaviour of the carousel.
-Here is the list of options you may set:
+Slidable accepts a tiny list of options:

 <table>
 	<tr>